urbit/docs/docs/walkthroughs/talk.md

 on the station or conversation whose glyph is `>`.

 The effect of activating a post depends on the post.
-For a link, the full URL is shown and (system permitting) put into the OS's clipboard, or even automatically navigated to.
-Even for a text post, activating shows the full audience, for complex audiences.
+For a link, the full URL is shown.
+For a text post, activating shows the full audience, for complex audiences.

 Posts in your `:talk` flow are numbered; the numbers are printed